phoever23/CITS5505_Group4/README.md

     .\venv\Scripts\activate
     ```

-    After activation, you should see `(.venv)` at the start of your terminal prompt.
+    After activation, you should see `(venv)` at the start of your terminal prompt.

 6. Install Dependencies: